ZcashFoundation/zcash-grant-system/DISCLOSURE.md

 ## Reporting a Bug or Vulnerability

-When reporting a bug or vulnerability, please provide the following to contact@grant.io / contact@zfnd.org.
+When reporting a bug or vulnerability, please provide the following to contact@grant.io and contact@zfnd.org.
 * A short summary of the potential impact of the issue (if known).
 * Details explaining how to reproduce the issue or how an exploit may be formed.
 * Your name (optional).
 If provided, we will provide credit for disclosure.
 Otherwise, you will be treated anonymously and your privacy will be respected.